What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 User Involvement

-• Right users involved?
+• Are the right users involved?

-• Right users involved early and often?
+• Additionally, are the right users involved early and often?

-• Quality relationships with the users?
+• Are there good relationships with the users?

-• Is involvement easy?
+• Is involvement easy (frictionless)?

-• Users’ needs uncovered?
+• Are the users’ needs uncovered?

 ___ total items with a “Yes” x 3.8 = ___.